Serge Tisseron: Projects

 On October 18, 2007, he launched a petition to prohibit children under three years old from watching television.
 This resulted in new restrictions on broadcasts aimed at babies and toddlers.
 In November 2008, the French Ministry of Health mandated that all such programs must display a warning.

 Between 2005 and 2008, he developed an activity aiming to improve children's empathic skills in kindergarten.
 He called it the "Three Figures game", in reference to the three characters featuring in most children's games and scenarios: the perpetrator, the victim and the vindicator.
 "Three Figures", practiced by teachers themselves after a three-day training, represents five of the six goals in kindergarten: appropriating language, learning the rules of living together, acting and body language, developing imagination and preparing to write.
 It is also a form of pre-education in imagery and training in how to pretend.
-At the same time it aims to reduce violence by increasing the capacity for empathy.
+At the same time, it aims to reduce violence by increasing the capacity for empathy.
 Tisseron was charged by several academies to educate trainers on the technique.

 In 2008, he developed the "3-6-9-12" rule, referring to no screen time before three years old, no game console before six years old, no accompanied Internet before nine years old, no solo Internet before eleven years old, and no social media before twelve.
 Since 2011, the rule has been publicized by the Association Française Pédiatrie Ambulatoire (AFPA).
 According to Tisseron, he began the "3-6-9-12" campaign in order to generate a public debate around screens.
-In his view children have to learn proper use of such tools.
+In his view, children have to learn proper use of such tools.
 Tisseron suggested that we think about introducing digital spaces into therapy.
 The Internet represents a new way of transmitting information by way of horizontal communication.
 According to Tisseron, children benefit from sharing screens more than from using them individually.
 He claimed that new technologies feed the collective intelligence.

 Also in 2008, he founded the Institute of the History and Memory of Disasters (IHMEC).
-Iits objective is to contribute to a memory and a "culture" of risk through the establishment of a bank of evidence to support the resilience of present and future generations.
+Its objective is to contribute to a memory and a "culture" of risk through the establishment of a bank of evidence to support the resilience of present and future generations.